gatsby-inc/will-it-build-blog-dataset/README.md

-# Will it build Drupal blog export
+# Will it build blog dataset

 This Gatsby site uses a local plugin (`plugins/gatsby-plugin-generate-data`) to generate mass amounts of dummy data for use in testing.